external-mirrors/mitra/docs/onion.md

 Start Mitra.

+An HTTP server (e.g. nginx) is not necessary in this setup.
 For more information about running onion services, visit https://community.torproject.org/onion-services/setup/

 You can also generate a [vanity address](./onion-vanity-address.md) for your onion service.